 Novel chemical methods to sample cell surface proteins.

 This study is currently on-going, using human cardiovascular cells, which have been isolated from clinical myocardial or vascular tissue samples and placed in culture.
 We are applying a novel chemical tool to effectively 'biopsy' the cell surface and obtain identifiable proteins, with the intention of being able to characterise the cells without affecting cell survival by this process.
-This project is currently on-going, in collaboration with Prof. John Colyer (Faculty of Biological Sciences) and Dr. Karen Porter (Faculty of Medicine and Health).
+This project is in collaboration with Prof. John Colyer (Faculty of Biological Sciences) and Dr. Karen Porter (Faculty of Medicine and Health), is funded by the Wellcome Trust ISSF, and has been presented at the Nanoparticle technologies for membrane protein research meeting (Leeds, June 2017).

 BMSC1103 - Basic Laboratory and Scientific Skills